 Amy Hill Hearth

 New York Times, Washington Post, and USA Today Bestselling Author.
-Peabody Award winner.
-Ten Books, including Having Our Say: The Delany Sisters' First 100 Years.
+Ten books, including Having Our Say: The Delany Sisters' First 100 Years.
+Manuscript and Publishing Consultation by appointment.

 One Author's Life